Why high Tm LNA® probes improve diagnostic accuracy?

 Why LNA® probes have a higher Tm?

 The increased Tm of LNA® probes results from a cascade of structural effects (Figure 2).
 In LNA®, the ribose ring is chemically constrained by a bridge linking the 2’-O and 4’-C atoms, effectively “locking” the sugar into a fixed conformation.
-This structural constraint induces conformational rigidity and forces the nucleotide into a C3’-endo geometry (Pande and Nilsson, 2008), similar to that found in RNA and optimal for duplex formation.
+This structural constraint induces conformational rigidity and forces the nucleotide into a C3’-endo geometry (Pande and Nilsson et al. 2008), similar to that found in RNA and optimal for duplex formation.

 Figure 2.
 How comes LNA®-modified probes have a higher Tm.
 LNA® bases introduce a chemical bridge that locks the ribose structure, enforcing a rigid conformation and improving base stacking.
 This increases duplex stability and binding affinity, leading to a higher melting temperature (Tm).